yiisoft/yii2/docs/guide-pt-BR/security-authorization.md

     * @param string|integer $user the user ID.
     * @param Item $item the role or permission that this rule is associated with
     * @param array $params parameters passed to ManagerInterface::checkAccess().
-    * @return boolean a value indicating whether the rule permits the role or permission it is associated with.
+    * @return bool a value indicating whether the rule permits the role or permission it is associated with.
     */
    public function execute($user, $item, $params)
    {